Microsoft has released its Windows 10 Anniversary Update, its first big feature update since its launch in 2015

 Windows 10 for business: Improved security and management

-New identity management capabilities will be provided with Windows 10 offering Active Directory access via the Azure cloud.
+What's more, new identity management capabilities will be provided with Windows 10 offering Active Directory access via the Azure cloud.
 This will reduce reliance on additional passwords when moving between desktop accounts and cloud services such as Office 365 and the Windows Store.

 Managing mobile will be easier too: with the universal app model, Microsoft wants to support Windows 10 being deployed on the variety of mobile devices.